 - Inverted: The art quality actually declines over time.

 - Subverted: The art quality gets better... but it's just because Bob took a holiday break and the webcomic is currently being drawn by his talented friend.

 - Double Subverted: But when Bob returns to his webcomic, it turns out he learned to draw better during the holiday.

-- Late in the comic, the characters travel back in time to the beginning of the webcomic and end up in a crudely drawn world.
+- The characters travel back in time to the beginning of the webcomic and end up in a crudely drawn world.
 They stand out so much that the locals revere them as gods.

 - The characters go back in time hundreds of years before the beginning of the webcomic, and end up in a world of primitive stick figures drawn in MS Paint.